Write and edit source code

 Complete current statement

-In the editor, press Ctrl+Shift+Enter.
+In the editor, press Ctrl+Shift+Enter or from the main menu select.
 DataGrip inserts the required trailing comma automatically in structs, slices, and other composite literals.
 The caret is moved to the position where you can start typing the next statement.

 Move and copy code fragments by dragging them in the editor.